diegov-au/System80_MiSTer/README.md

 ---

 This core was developed with AI assistance.
-The RTL, the simulation harness and the documentation were written collaboratively with Claude, with every hardware behaviour verified against the factory schematics, the technical manual, and a real DE10-Nano.
+The RTL, the simulation harness and the documentation were written collaboratively with AI, with every hardware behaviour verified against the factory schematics, the technical manual, and a real DE10-Nano.